helium/HIP/0000-dynamic-poc.md

 Randomizing transmission power also enhances security by making it more difficult for malicious actors to manipulate hotspot metadata.
 Currently, while the source of a beacon may be unknown, its constant transmission power is predictable.
 By dynamically adjusting this power, we introduce an additional layer of uncertainty that challenges potential manipulators.

-It is hoped that by introducing this random behaviour into the traditional PoC mechanism it will bring additonal value for minimal effort.
+It is hoped that by introducing this random behavior into the traditional PoC mechanism it will bring additional value for minimal effort.

 ## Stakeholders